 While scratching your pooch's ears, you might have noticed a little slit at the outer base of each ear.

-This curious little flap on the outer ear is called a Henry's pocket or, in scientific speak, a cutaneous marginal pouch.
+This curious little flap of skin on the outer ear is called Henry's pocket or, in scientific speak, a cutaneous marginal pouch.

-- Aids in the detection of high-pitched sounds by accentuating lower pitches.
+- Aids in the detection of higher-pitched sounds by accentuating lower pitches.

 - Serves as a barrier or corral for sound waves - when dogs tilt or angle their ears, they're allowing the pouch to function in this manner.